MochaCocah/fizzysautoclicker/CONTRIBUTING.md

 - **Description**: Explain what changes you made and why
 - **Testing**: Describe how you tested your changes
 - **Screenshots**: Include before/after screenshots for UI changes

-## Code of Conduct

-- Be respectful and inclusive
-- Focus on constructive feedback
-- Help others learn and grow
-- Keep discussions on-topic